 An investigation is conducted while the dog is impounded and, if need be, quarantined at the owner’s expense.
 Other than that, the dog can be confined in a secure and fenced property, presumably at home.
 A dog cannot be dangerous under the law if the seriously injured person was a trespasser or someone who was “tormenting, abusing, or assaulting” the dog, its owner, or members of the family.

-Florida requires that a dog bite lawsuit be filed with the court within four years from the date of the dog bite incident or else it cannot be filed.
+Florida requires that a dog bite lawsuit be filed with the court within two years from the date of the dog bite incident or else it cannot be filed.

 The Delray Beach dog bite lawyer will begin by gathering facts, such as the testimonies of witnesses and the parties and documenting the medical and other expenses involved.